-In accordance with Florida Statutes, the FY 2024 proposed General Government Financial and Operating Plan is a balanced budget where projected revenues match budgeted expenditures.
+In accordance with Florida Statutes, the FY 2024 Adopted General Government Financial and Operating Plan is a balanced budget where projected revenues match budgeted expenditures.

-Preparation and adoption of the FY 2024 proposed General Government Financial and Operating Plan is a team effort, a culmination of months of work involving community builders at all levels of our organization.
+Preparation and adoption of the FY 2024 Adopted General Government Financial and Operating Plan is a team effort, a culmination of months of work involving community builders at all levels of our organization.
 Thank you to our staff for their willingness to develop innovative ideas and financial plans to meet our goals.
 Thank you especially to Executive Chief of Staff Cintya Ramos and to the Office of Management & Budget for their assistance in preparation of this plan.
 Finally, thank you to the City Commission for their leadership in moving ahead on numerous issues, including identifying critical needs in our core operations and supporting responsive solutions in these key areas.

-The FY 2024 proposed Tentative Financial and Operating Plan was initially presented to the City Commission at the first public hearing on September 7, 2023.
-The proposed Final General Government Financial and Operating Plan is hereby presented to the City Commission at the second and final public hearing on September 21, 2023.
+The FY 2024 Adopted Financial and Operating Plan was initially presented to the City Commission at the first public hearing on September 7, 2023 and at a second and final public hearing on September 21, 2023.
 I look forward to working with you, our neighbors and our community builders to finalize and implement the Fiscal Year 2024 Final General Government Financial and Operating Plan.

-Respectfully submitted,
+Respectfully submitted